raphaelmansuy/tutorials/24-mcp.md

 **4. Resource Linking: Connected Information Ecosystems**

 **Why this matters:** Information silos destroy productivity and decision-making quality.
 When an AI analysis tool provides insights without connecting users to source documents, verification processes, or related resources, teams waste hours hunting for context.
-Research shows that knowledge workers spend 2.5 hours daily searching for information.
+Studies consistently show that knowledge workers spend substantial time daily searching for information and context.

 **What it delivers:** Tools can now return not just data, but contextual links to related resources, creating interconnected information ecosystems that enhance user workflows and enable deeper investigation.